Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: CONCLUSION

-In this work, we analyzed how well Hamiltonian Normalizing Flows are suited to solving some issues in Generative modeling.
+In this work, we analyzed and improved Normalizing Hamiltonian Flows algorithms for Generative modeling.
 The main advantage of these methods is twofold.
 First, the volume-preservation in phase-space avoids the costly computation of Jacobian determinants.
-Then they allow for flexibility in the type of neural networks that is used since reversibility is ensured by the symplectic integrator.
-It is this flexibility that allows us to propose a NHF variant based on classical kinetic energy.
-By exploring 2D sampling problem, we showed that both variants are robust to the choice of hyperparameters and prior distribution.
-In particular, we illustrate how the explicit classical design of the kinetic energy is a way to increase such robustness and make the model more easily interpretable.
+Then, as reversibility is ensured by the symplectic integrator, they allow for flexibility in the neural network architecture.
+This flexibility allowed us to propose a NHF variant based on classical kinetic energy.
+By exploring a 2D mixture problem, we illustrated how the explicit classical design of the kinetic energy is a way to increase robustness and facilitate interpretability while reducing the computational cost.
+While testing NHF models for image generation, both show similar generative performance and are able to preserve their interpretability properties.
+It is noteworthy that, compared to diffusion models, they only require a short dynamics integration.
 Finally, we explained how to adapt NHF to the context of Bayesian inference to obtain a sampler of the posterior distribution.
-Further work could then address how the offsets could be corrected by importance sampling techniques on a trained model.
-More generally, a next step would be testing such architectures on more complex problems such as image generation to attest their behavior in a high-dimensional setting.
+Further work will address methodological issues as to how the bias generated by a trained model could be corrected by importance sampling techniques, typically on high dimensional cosmological models but also more fundamental questions regarding a more precise comparison of NHF with diffusion models.